 - The first step in the appeals process is the “Reconsideration” phase, where different examiners review the claim.

 - If denied again, the claimant can request a hearing before an Administrative Law Judge (ALJ), who will consider new evidence and testimonies.
+Your attorney will present your claim at this hearing.
+You will not be alone.

 - Should the ALJ’s decision be unfavorable, the claimant can escalate the appeal to the Social Security Administration’s Appeals Council.
-The Council reviews the case for any legal or procedural errors and may grant, deny, or dismiss the appeal, or return it to an ALJ for further review.
+The Appeals Council reviews the case for any legal or procedural errors and may grant, deny, or dismiss the appeal, or return it to an ALJ for further review.

 - Finally, if the Appeals Council’s decision is unsatisfactory, the claimant has the option to file a lawsuit in a federal district court.
 This legal route offers another chance for review, albeit outside the Social Security Administration’s internal processes.